danroblewis/goforit/README.md

 pip install -r requirements.txt
 ```

-3. Ensure you have the following installed on your system:
-- Python 3.x
-- Node.js (for JavaScript evaluation)
-- GCC (for C/C++ compilation)
-- Java Development Kit (for Java compilation)

-## Usage

-1. Start the server:
+3. Start the server:
 ```bash
 uvicorn goforit.main:app --reload
 ```

-2. Open your browser and navigate to:
+4. Open your browser and navigate to:
 ```
 http://localhost:8000
 ```

-3. Select a language from the dropdown and start coding!

-### C to Assembly Features
+## C to Assembly Features

 When using the "C to Assembly" mode:
 - The first line can be a C comment containing compiler flags: